 Sakura Tsutsumi Park isn’t a park in the typical sense.
 It is a two kilometer embankment walk and cycling course that runs alongside a small river in Yoshimi.
 It was named for the beautiful cherry blossoms and rapeseed that grow along the embankment in spring.

-They are orange, yellow and white.
+When they bloom they are orange, yellow and white.
 The genus “orange spider lily” covers the stunning salmon colored spider lilies you can see at Sakura Tsutsumi.
 Similarly, “white spider lilies” includes the cream and off white colored lilies.

 The Sakura Tsutsumi in Yoshimi doesn’t have a flower festival attached to the prime viewing period like the big three famous ones.
 Without a festival and with information online being concentrated mainly to Instagram, the park still doesn’t get that crowded.
 In comparison to Kinchakuda and Gongendo anyway.
+Which, fyi, both have festivals again this year (2022) for the first time in three years.

 Sakura Tsutsumi Park Information